tableau/server-client-python/docs/api-ref.md

 `project_name` |  The name of the project associated with the data source.
 `tags` |  The tags (list of strings) that have been added to the data source.
 `updated_at` |  The date and time when the data source was last updated.
-`use_remote_query_agent` | A Boolean value that indicates whether to allow or disallow your Tableau Online site to use Tableau Bridge clients.
+`use_remote_query_agent` | A Boolean value that indicates whether to allow or disallow your Tableau Cloud site to use Tableau Bridge clients.
 Bridge allows you to maintain data sources with live connections to supported on-premises data sources.
 See [Configure and Manage the Bridge Client Pool](https://help.tableau.com/current/online/en-us/to_enable_bridge_live_connections.htm) for more information.
 `webpage_url` | The url of the datasource as displayed in browsers.